IKEA Hack: Playful learning with the Montessori sensory table

 The IKEA TROFAST shelf as a sensory table

-What materials are suitable for sensory boxes?
+Which materials are suitable for sensory boxes?

 - Magic sand

-- Shaving or hair mousse
+- Shaving or hair foam

 - Feathers